syncfusion-content/javascript-docs/js/api/ejTreeView.md

-Specifies the child nodes to be loaded on demand
+Specifies the child nodes to be loaded on demand.